exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 The core processing logic is essentially the same for all types of transactions and is implemented by `exonum`.
-Therefore, there is no need to implement a separate API for transactions manangement within the service.
+Therefore, there is no need to implement a separate API for transactions management within the service.
 To send a transaction, you have to create a transaction message according to the [uniform structure](../architecture/transactions.md#messages) developed by `exonum`.